gitter-badger/Espruino-on-ESP8266/README.md

 # To Do List:
 There are few functionalities that need to be implemented as native javascript functions/objects before we can merge the code to Espruino:
 - Incorporate a flash file system.
-We need to choose most suitable one, perhaps https://github.com/pellepl/spiffs
+We need to choose most suitable one (http://elm-chan.org/fsw/ff/00index_e.html or github.com/pellepl/spiffs)
 - Socket + HTTP Web Server
 - FTP protocol for easy web scripts uploading (html, css, js - client/server side)
 - Web Socket as upgrade of HTTP protocol